DarkFlippers/unleashed-firmware/ReadMe.md

   * cli - Console service
   * debug_tools - different tools that we use on factory and for debug
   * dialogs - service for showing GUI dialogs
-  * dolphin - dolphin service and supplientary apps
+  * dolphin - dolphin service and supplementary apps
   * gpio-tester - GPIO control application
   * gui - GUI service
   * ibutton - ibutton application, onewire keys and more